Today I’m sharing my thoughts on what to do when sales are slow in your Print on Demand stores.

 Instead of getting frustrated and throwing in the towel, there are lots of things you can do during these low times to get your shops ready for when the sales start to rise again!

-- Work on your website or blog.
-Start one if you haven’t yet.
+- Update your website or blog.
+Start creating one if you haven’t yet.

-- Continue creating and adding new designs to your shops.
+- Create and add new designs to your shops.

 - Find new ways to promote your shops.
 Start using Pinterest for example.